Grooming a Persian Cat - Grooming help - to teach you to Groom Persian Cats!

 - Red Tabbies need reds in their shampoo to redden their orange bars.

 - Dilutes and bicolors should have a shampoo that matches their dominant color and brightens the whites.
 When grooming a Persian cat, look for shampoos that are sold to match specific cat coat color types.
-OR use a clear, semi clear, or white shampoo for all and any color coat.
+OR use a clear, semi-clear, or white shampoo for all and any color coat.
 Anna Shampoo Healthy Coat pH Cat Shampoo is fairly clear and works on all coat textures and colors!

 Get each cat shampoo you will need to give your Persians the "purr-fect bath" when you order this Hollywood Purr-fect Bath DVD and Shampoo Gift Set.
+You may also want to download our FREE cat shampoo ebook, which provides a chart showing each of the Anna shampoos, when to use each, and when to use conditioner.

 Dealing with matted fur